xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/metadata.md

 All objects have a mandatory name and, inside their body, a list of properties and an optional list of children objects.
 All children names must be unique within a given parent.
 Addressing objects is similar to addressing files in a file system using forward slash separated paths.
 Paths may be absolute or relative.
 In addition relative paths may be incomplete, like `isEnabled('traceBuffer/size')`, as long as the uniqueness of the sub-path is assured.

-The various XCDL objects live in a hierarchy.
+The various xCDL objects live in a hierarchy.
 There is no upper bound on how far components can be nested, but it is rarely necessary to go more than three or four levels deeper than the package level.
 Since the naming convention used for referring objects incorporates bits of the hierarchy, this has the added advantage of keeping the names down to a more manageable size.

 The hierarchy serves two purposes.
 It allows options to be controlled en masse, so disabling a component automatically disables all the options below it in the hierarchy.
 It also permits a much simpler representation of the configuration in the graphical configuration tool, facilitating navigation and modification.

-Each package has one top-level XCDL file meta/xcdl.xml.
+Each package has one top-level xCDL file meta/xcdl.xml.
 The first object in the top-level file should be `<package>` and there should be only one `<package>` object per package.

 By default, an object is placed added to the children list of the top level object defined in the parent folder, so the objects hierarchy follows the file system folders hierarchy, but it is possible to override this using a parent property.
 This is generally useful for separately distributed packages, to attach in a convenient location in the hierarchy.
 Components, options and interfaces can also be re-parented, but this is less common.

-Components can also contain options and other XCDL objects, in fact that is what distinguishes them from options.
+Components can also contain options and other xCDL objects, in fact that is what distinguishes them from options.
 These can be defined in the body of the `<component>`:

     <component name="stdio">